-Username: operator [press return key] Password: [EMPTY] [press return key]
+Username: operator Password: [EMPTY]

 8. The HV channels of Straws or Silicons are orange.
 Why?

 These are Iseg modules, and it was requested by detector experts to have different rules for this kind of equipment: everytime they are off, they are in alarm.